andressa/disks-api/README.md

 * `year`
 * `singer`

-Each user has an `authorizationtoken` that allows him / her to insert, delete or edit disk information.
+Each user has an `authorization token` that allows him / her to insert, delete or edit disk information.

 An user can also have `collections`.
 A `collection` is composed by a group of disks.

 In the image below there is a suggestion of structure to store the described objects.
-The `Track` table IS NOT IMPLEMENTED in the current version, but the code base is ready for this extension.
+The `Track` table IS NOT IMPLEMENTED in the current version, but the code base can be extended.

 ![UML](./images/UML.png)